RedHat-UX/red-hat-design-system/elements/rh-stat/docs/10-style.md

 </table>

 ## Interaction states
 The optional call to action is the only interactive element.
-Go to the <a href="../../call-to-action">Call to action</a> page to view its interaction states.
+Go to the <a href="../../call-to-action">Call to action</a> page to view the interaction states.

 {% endsection %}